Guizanin/use_local_version_node/README.md

 load-nvmrc
 ```

-close Vscode and open again and in terminal show nvm altered version!!!
+close Vscode and open it again and in the terminal it should show the changed version of nvm!!!